 Understanding & Overcoming School Refusal

 So, your child does not want to go to school.
-To a parent, this may seem like he or she is bored, or simply being lazy.
+To a parent, this may seem like he or she is bored or lazy.
 However, for many children, it is a condition known as school refusal.

-If your child is exhibiting these signs, it is important to understand their emotional distress before insisting they go to school.
-They could be fearful of a particular situation or even scared of certain people.
+If your child is exhibiting school refusal behavior, it is important to understand his or her emotional distress before insisting on going to school.
+Your child could be fearful of a particular situation or even scared of certain people.

-It’s a natural reaction to acknowledge their signs of school refusal while still continuing to encourage school attendance, but this could make matters worse.
+It’s a natural reaction to acknowledge signs of school refusal while still continuing to encourage school attendance, but forcing it could make matters worse.